 Here are some other tips on writing a professional and sincere

 thank you letter as a follow up to an interview:

 - Send an email, or, even a typed, business style letter.
-I am still sometimes asked if they should be typed or can they be handwritten.
 You are always safe with a simple, typed business style letter.
-Nowadays, email is more than acceptable, and even your first choice.
-Occasionally, a plain, conservative thank you card can also be appropriate, though quickly becoming both unnecessary and outdated, depending on the organization, your experience there, and level of familiarity with the interviewers.
+Nowadays, email is more than acceptable, and even your first choice, especially if you’ve already been emailing with the person that interviewed you, or, if you were given their business card after the interview.